neondatabase/website/content/docs/extensions/pg_embedding.md

     SELECT * FROM pg_available_extension WHERE name = 'embedding';
     ```

     If the **default_version** is not 0.3.5 or higher, restart your compute instance.
-Pro users can do so by temporarily setting your **Auto-suspend** setting to a low value like 2 seconds, allowing the compute to restart, and then setting **Auto-suspend** back to its normal value.
+Pro users can do so by temporarily setting the **Auto-suspend** setting to a low value like 2 seconds, allowing the compute to restart, and then setting **Auto-suspend** back to its normal value.
 For instructions, refer to the _Auto-suspend_ configuration details in [Edit a compute endpoint](/docs/manage/endpoints#edit-a-compute-endpoint).

-3. Install the new version of the extension.
+3. Install the new version of the extension (version 0.3.5 or higher).

     ```sql
     CREATE EXTENSION embedding;